Ras al Had Turtle Reserve and Ras al Jinz

 Malta - 14-Jan-21 -

-Ras al Had Turtle Reserve and the Heritage Site of Ras al Jinz (T) by Clyde
+Ras al Had Turtle Reserve and Ras al Jinz (T) by Clyde

 I visited this tentative WHS in December 2020.
 Instead of a simple night tour as a walk-in guest as initially planned, we decided to spend 2 nights here with 2 sunrise tours and 2 night tours included, after Oman announced an exit ban just a few days before our planned departure date.
 This turned out to be a real treat as we increased our chances to experience hundreds of baby turtles hatching and enormous adult turtles coming ashore to dig their nests and lay their eggs.